Availability

 Casa Antonio by Villas Morera

-Casa Antonio features a spacious living area complete with kitchen, dining table, and comfortable seating.
-Two bedrooms – one with a double bed, the other with two singles – each have their own private bathroom with a shower, ensuring comfort and privacy for all guests.
-The central living space separates the bedrooms, allowing everyone to enjoy their own personal space.
-Outside, a shaded pergola-covered lounge area invites you to kick back, while the covered BBQ spot makes for lively evenings under the stars.
+Casa Antonio offers a spacious living area with a fully equipped kitchen, a dining table, and comfortable seating.
+Two bedrooms – one with a double bed, the other with two single beds – each include a private bathroom with a shower, ensuring comfort and privacy for all guests.
+The central living space separates the bedrooms, so everyone can enjoy their own personal area.

 Facilities